dataiku/dss-plugin-decision-tree-builder/README.md

 Use this recipe to score a dataset, using a decision tree made in the webapp as the prediction model.

 _Inputs_
-- Dataset with at least all the columns used by the decision tree.
+- Dataset with at least all the columns used by the decision tree and the target column of the decision tree.
 If the decision tree uses a numerical feature that has missing values in the input dataset, they are replaced with the mean of the feature in the dataset used to build the tree.
 - Folder containing a decision tree from the Interactive Decision Tree Builder webapp.

 _Outputs_